KQM-git/TCL/characters/hydro/tartaglia.md

 | Riptide Flash | 17.63% \* 3 | ~ | ~ | 1A |
 | Riptide Burst | 86.8% | ~ | ~ | 2B |

+**Notes**
 * Aimed Shot frame counts are done using M1 Aimed Spam.
 * Fully Charged frame counts are done using ARCC Shots.
 * Both **Riptide Flash** and **Riptide Burst** do not snapshot.

 **Plunge**
-Fires off a shower of arrows in mid-air before falling and striking the ground, dealing AOE DMG.
+Fires off a shower of arrows in mid-air before falling and striking the ground, dealing AOE DMG.\

-* When Tartaglia is in Foul Legacy: Raging Tide’s **Melee Stance**, he cannot perform a plunge attack.
+When Tartaglia is in Foul Legacy: Raging Tide’s **Melee Stance**, he cannot perform a plunge attack.

 | Damage Type | Talent 6% |
 | :--- | :--- |